paddyohanlon/remote-manifesto/_posts/2013-08-24-announcing-the-remote-manifesto.markdown

 ---
 layout: post
-title:  "Good Design is more than Technique and Technology"
+title:  "Introducing The Remote Manifesto"
-description: Launching the new personal website of Paddy O’Hanlon and sharing the story of its making.
+description: Announcing The Remote Manifesto, the new blog from Paddy O’Hanlon.
+Writing down thoughts on the web, travel &amp; remote working life.
 date:   2013-08-24 10:20:00
-categories: creative-process
+categories: articles
 location: Kaliningrad, Russia
 ---

 <p class="lead">I’m excited to launch my new, web and design, writing home, <em>The Remote Manifesto</em>.</p>

 <p>While creating this site, I realised the dominant logic-driven part of my mind is inclined to over focus on technique and technology in search of the “right” design.
-That often leads to restrictions which are limiting instead of useful, because of being introduced to early.
+That often leads to restrictions which are limiting instead of useful, because of being introduced too early.
 Things like doing layout to a certain grid, or following a typographic scale religiously, before allowing myself improvise freely.</p>

 <p>I also realised I was designing the site for my future audience, more than me.
 A balance has to be struck there, but I found I made decisions on how I imagined my Twitter followers critiquing, and ended up with a first draft that was devoid of my personality.</p>